NSO is an important first step towards college success.

 Preparing for New Student Orientation

-To successfully prepare and complete New Student Orientation, please follow the steps below:
+To successfully prepare for New Student Orientation, please follow the steps below:

 Complete an Admissions Application.
 Please note it can take up to 48 hours for the college to process your application.

 Submit high school or appropriate equivalency transcripts to the Admissions Office

 Take all Placement Testing or submit appropriate placement scores.

 Congratulations, you are now ready for New Student Orientation!